All Campaigns subcategories:

 Jon Dale, secretary, Unite Nottinghamshire Health branch

-Health visitors - nurses and midwives who visit homes - in Lincolnshire have been on strike for 14 days against the Tory county council.
+Health visitors - nurses who specialise in pre-school child development - in Lincolnshire have been on strike for 14 days against the Tory county council.
 This is probably the first ever health visitors' strike in Britain.
 58 Unite the Union members are fighting to save the essential service they provide to young families.

 In 2017 they were transferred from the NHS to the council.
 Although NHS and local authority workers have had (small) pay rises since, the council has frozen health visitors' pay.
 They have lost over £2,000 a year each.